-Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2018, valuations were the same as those employed in the July 1, 2017, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS) for Group I employees.
-These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July

-1, 2012, through June 30, 2016.
+Unless noted otherwise, the actuarial demographic assumptions used in the June 30, 2019, valuations were the same as those employed in the July 1, 2017, pension actuarial valuation of the Tennessee Consolidated Retirement System (TCRS) for Group I employees.
+These assumptions were developed by TCRS based on the results of an actuarial experience study for the period July 1, 2012, through June 30, 2016.
 The demographic assumptions were adjusted to more closely reflect actual and expected future experience.
 Mortality tables are used to measure the probabilities of participants dying before and after retirement.
 The mortality rates employed in this valuation are taken from the RP-2014 Healthy Participant Mortality Table for Annuitants for non-disabled post-retirement mortality, with mortality improvement projected to all future years using Scale MP-2016.
 Post-retirement tables are Blue Collar and adjusted with a 2 percent load for males and a -3 percent load for females.
 Mortality rates for impaired lives are the same as those used by TCRS and are taken from a gender distinct table published in the IRS Ruling 96-7 for disabled lives with a 10 percent load.

-Discount rate - The discount rate used to measure the total OPEB liability was 3.62 percent.
-This rate reflects the interest rate derived from yields on 20-year, tax-exempt general obligation municipal bonds, prevailing on the measurement date, with an average rating of AA as shown on the Fidelity 20-Year Municipal GO (General Obligation) AA index.
+Discount rate - The discount rate used to measure the total OPEB liability was 3.51 percent.
+This rate reflects the interest rate derived from yields on 20-year, tax-exempt general obligation municipal bonds, prevailing on the measurement date, with an average rating of AA as shown on the Bond Buyer GO 20-Bond Municipal Bond Index.

-Changes in assumptions - The discount rate was changed from 3.56 percent as of the beginning of the measurement period to 3.62 percent as of June 30, 2018.
+Changes in assumptions - The discount rate was changed from 3.62% as of the beginning of the measurement period to 3.51% as of June 30, 2019.
 This change in assumption decreased the total OPEB liability.

-Sensitivity of proportionate share of the collective total OPEB liability to changes in the discount rate - The following presents the primary governments proportionate share of the Tennessee Housing Development Agency's related collective total OPEB liability, as well as what the proportionate share of the collective total OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.62%) or 1-percentage-point higher (4.62%) than the current discount rate.
-The Tennessee Housing Development Agency does not report a proportionate share of the OPEB liability for the employees in the TNP.
+Sensitivity of proportionate share of the collective total OPEB liability to changes in the discount rate - The following presents the primary government's proportionate share of the Tennessee Housing Development Agency's related collective total OPEB liability, as well as what the proportionate share of the collective total OPEB liability would be if it were calculated using a discount rate that is 1-percentage-point lower (2.51%) or 1-percentage-point higher (4.51%) than the current discount rate.
+The Tennessee Housing Development Agency does not report a proportionate share of the OPEB liability for the employees in the TNP (expressed in thousands).